MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Bookings/Unpublish-MgBookingBusiness.md

 Make the scheduling page of this business not available to external customers.
 Set the isPublished property to false, and the publicUrl property to null.
 This API is available in the following national cloud deployments.

-> [!NOTE]
-> To view the beta release of this cmdlet, view [Unpublish-MgBetaBookingBusiness](/powershell/module/Microsoft.Graph.Beta.Bookings/Unpublish-MgBetaBookingBusiness?view=graph-powershell-beta)

 ## SYNTAX